The effect of gravity on bubble-particle collisions in turbulence

 The simulations are performed using the same fluid and particle solvers as \citet{chan_bubbleparticle_2023}.
 Hence we only provide a brief summary here for completeness.
 For the background turbulence, we run direct numerical simulations of HIT using a finite-difference solver (second order in space, third order in time) to solve the incompressible Navier--Stokes and continuity equations \begin{subeqnarray} \frac{\mathrm{D}\boldsymbol{u}}{\mathrm{D}t} &=& -\frac{1}{\rho_f}\nabla P + \nu \nabla^2\boldsymbol{u} + \boldsymbol{f_\Psi},\\ \nabla\boldsymbol{\cdot}\boldsymbol{u} &=& 0, \end{subeqnarray} where $\mathrm{D}/\mathrm{D}t$ is the material derivative following a fluid element, $\boldsymbol{u}$ is the fluid velocity, $t$ is the time, and $P$ is the pressure.
 The fluid is forced randomly at the largest scales $\boldsymbol{f_\Psi}$ using the scheme by \citet{eswaran_examination_1988} to generate turbulence with $\Rey_\lambda = 69$ and $167$.
 Other turbulence statistics are displayed in table \ref{tab:turbStat_G}.
 We also show in figure \ref{fig:pspec_G} that the power spectrum agrees excellently with that of \citet{jimenez_structure_1993}.

-For the bubbles and particles, we approximate them using the point-particle approach \citep{maxey_equation_1983} so the net force on the particle is the sum of the drag force, the pressure gradient force, the added mass force, buoyancy and lift.
-We use a finite-difference solver to solve
+For the bubbles and particles, we approximate them using the point-particle approach {\citep[for a historical overview of this approach, see][]{michaelides_hydrodynamic_2003} which implies that both species are modelled as rigid spheres.
+This is reasonable even for the bubbles since the Weber number based on their rise velocity at $(St_b, 1/Fr, Re_\lambda) = (11, 4.4, 64)$ is O(0.1) \citep{jiang_how_2024}.
+As described later in this section, this work focuses on bubbles with lower values of $St_b$, such that the bubble radii and rise velocities are smaller at comparable values of $1/Fr$, thus bubble deformation is even less significant.
+Under the point-particle approach \citep{maxey_equation_1983,gatignol_faxen_1983,auton_force_1988}, }the net force on the particle is the sum of the drag force, the pressure gradient force, the added mass force, {buoyancy, lift \citep{auton_lift_1987}, the history force, and Faxen terms.
+We initially neglect the history force and Faxen terms to allow fair comparison with the models introduced in \S\ref{sec::theory_bpG}.} A finite-difference solver is used to solve